How to Fully Resolce Business Debt to Create Pristine, Transactable Opportunities

 Troy Tucker, Blue Sky Business Resources/Committee Chair, M&A Source

 In fact, because the core operation is preserved, owners can negotiate an opportunity to earn from the new purchasing entity via a form of employment or consultancy agreement as part of an incentive structure affording them a path to resolve all personal guaranties (an additional benefit to subordinate creditors).
 At the same time, this path can uniquely allow insolvent owners to meet their ethical obligations to the employees they hired.
 And when the core operation is preserved, so is the possibility of earning re-entry into an ownership position in the future.

-Business debt elimination can’t be understood solely from the perspective of the benefits to the insolvent owner, however, 0r even from those to creditors or direct business investors.
+Business debt resolution can’t be understood solely from the perspective of the benefits to the insolvent owner, however, 0r even from those to creditors or direct business investors.

 Streamlining Private Equity Transactions

 Regardless of your group’s private equity strategy, subordinate creditors create obstacles to closing, they pose risk, and they drain time and money, negatively impacting ROI.
 Moreover, when a distressed situation involves a complex subordinate debt schedule, the prospect of nearly futile short sale attempts can be prohibitive, or alternately, set too high a bar on your private valuation, negatively impacting “viable” deal flow.

 The strategic Article 9 liquidation/reorganization can extract core business value from a distressed situation efficiently and with certainty.
 This will change the way you assess potential deals, allowing you to focus on value, regardless of the debt schedule.
 At the same time, the result of this transaction offers a stream of pristine add-ons which can be acquired at liquidated asset valuation.

 For the private equity professional, debt resolution prior to or through acquisition is a game changer.
 By eliminating subordinate creditors pre-acquisition, private equity investors can eliminate any need for complex cramdowns, or nearly impossible short sales, while also completely avoiding the time, risk and costs associated with walking a target through Chapter 11.

 Incentives for All Parties in the Private Equity Transaction